 Since a HCOL is not as affordable as a LCOL, choosing an area you can afford might require sacrificing some great HCOL benefits.

-Both HCOL and LCOL areas have different pros and cons, so it can be challenging to decide where to live if the location is not an essential factor in your career choice.
+It can be challenging to decide where to live if the location is not an essential factor in your career choice.

 HCOL Area Pros